Disclosure:

 In that case, ensure you’re on the Post tab from the side panel.

 Click the “Public” button next to Visibility.
-Three options will pop up: select private or password-protected from the list.
+Three options will appear: select ‘Private’ or ‘Password-Protected’ from the list.

 WordPress Gutenberg editor screen

-Remember, the Password will restrict the post visibility to people with the password, and private restrict the post to only site admins and editors.
+Remember, the Password will restrict post visibility to people with the password, and ‘private’ restricts the post to only site admins and editors.

-As a side note, if you need to remove the password or make a private page or post public, open the affected page and set the visibility status to public.
+As a side note, if you need to remove a password or make a private page or post public, open the affected page and set the visibility status to ‘public’.

 WordPress post visibility status options